dlomelin/SudokuSolver/README.md

 ## Input File Format

-Place starting numbers into a 9x9 grid separated by spaces for unknown positions.
+Place starting numbers into a 9x9 grid.
+Unknown positions can be declared with a space or period.
 Example input files can also be found in the inputFiles directory.

 ```